oddbird/oddleventy/content/blog/2023/contain-root.md

 our initial positioning and layout context.
 For simplicity,
-I'm going to refer to all of this collectively as The Viewport™️.
+I'm going to refer to all of this collectively as The Viewport.

 We don't have direct access
-to The Viewport™️.
+to The Viewport.
-There's no CSS syntax we can use to select and style any aspect of The Viewport™️.
+There's no CSS syntax we can use to select and style any aspect of The Viewport.
 And yet, we style them all the time using the somewhat quirky and esoteric magic of 'propagation' --